Abanoub133/connect_4/README.md

 # connect_4
-connect 4 game made with python and pygame Instructions(How to play): player 1 is x player 2 is o
+connect 4 game made with python and pygame, Instructions(How to play): player 1 is x player 2 is o